projectcalico/calico/master/security/adopt-zero-trust.md

 Therefore, we recommend that the authors of the policy changes be developers/devops (i.e. authorship should “shift left”).
 This allows your change control process to scale naturally as your applications do.
 When application authors make changes that require policy changes (say, adding a new microservice), they also make the required policy changes to authorize the network activity associated with it.

+Here is a simplified application delivery pipeline flow.

 ![zero-trust-app]({{site.baseurl}}/images/zero-trust-deploy.png)

-A simplified application delivery pipeline appears above.
 Developers, DevOps, and/or Operators make changes to applications primarily by making changes to the artifacts at the top of the diagram: the source code and associated deployment configuration.
 These artifacts are put in source control (e.g. git) and control over changes to the running applications are managed as commits to this source repository.
 In a Kubernetes environment, the deployment configuration is typically the objects that appear on the Kubernetes API, such as Services and Deployment manifests.

 What you should do is include the NetworkPolicy as part of those deployment config artifacts.
 In some organizations, these artifacts are in the same repo as the source code, and in others they reside in a separate repo, but the principle is the same: you manage policy change control as commits to the deployment configuration.
 This config then works its way through the delivery pipeline and is finally applied to the running Kubernetes cluster.